timbowhite/botbouncer/README.md

 <!-- toc stop -->

-## botbouncer
-botbouncer is node.js/express middleware that performs basic bot detection and bans detected bots until they pay you Bitcoin.

-It's intended for use by websites running on a single app server that receive <= 200K hits/day.

-**This is experimental software and any usage is at your own risk.**

 ## Demo
 Visit http://botbouncer.xyz and refresh the page a few times to get banned.
 Or just run the following from a *nix console: